Information Sheet

 This document outlines:

-• The functioning of the federated learning consortium initiated by Eli Lilly and co-funded with Revvity Signals
+• The functioning of this collaborative AI/ML early drug discovery platform initiated by Eli Lilly and co-funded with Revvity Signals.

 • How your data contribute while preserving your IP